ravisheth/mapsseq/README.md

 ### Barcoded Bead Quality Control
 ##### Quantification of extension efficiency via FISH
-To assess the efficiency of primer extension, we utilize fluorescence in situ hybridization with FAM labeled probes targeted to the Illumina adapter (i.e. unextended ssDNA product) and the 505f primer (fully extended ssDNA product).
+To assess the efficiency of primer extension, as well ExoI cleanup, we utilize fluorescence in situ hybridization with Cy5 labeled probes targeted to the Illumina adapter (i.e. unextended ssDNA product) and the 505f primer (fully extended ssDNA product).
 The ratio of intensity observed with the 505f probe to the Illumina probe reflects the extension efficiency of the construction protocol.
+- Perform all steps for beads before ExoI cleanup and after ExoI cleanup, as well as for PE1 and 505f probe (4 total)
-- Resuspend ~5,000 beads in 19.2uL hybridization buffer.
-Add 0.8uL of 250uM probe (either Illumina or 505f) such that the final concentration is 10uM.
-Include a negative control (beads with streptavidin, streptavidin-Cy3, but no primer) and positive control (beads with full primer product conjugated).
+- Resuspend 1uL packed beads in 18.2uL PROBE buffer.
+Add 0.8uL of 250uM probe (either PE1 or 505f) such that the final concentration is 10uM.
 - Allow to hybridize at RT on a rotisserie for 30 min.
-- Wash beads 3 times with 500uL of hybridization buffer.
-Resuspend in 2uL of nuclease-free water, spot onto a slide, and allow to dry.
+- Wash beads 3 times with 500uL of PROBE buffer.
+Resuspend in 20uL PROBE and place on slide with coverslip.
 - Record average intensity per bead using an epifluorescence microscope.

 ##### Validation of photorelease of primers from bead and particles - Bioanalzyer